From BR Bullpen

 Biographical Information

 Mariano Rivera is the all-time major league leader for saves.
-He also has a lifetime ERA of 2.21 giving him an ERA+ of 206 (through the end of 2012).
+He also had a lifetime ERA of 2.21 giving him an ERA+ of 205 for his career.
 No pitcher with 1,000 innings pitched and 100 decisions had ever achieved an ERA+ that high.
 Rivera passed the 1,000 inning mark in 2008, his 14th season in the major leagues.
-He has spent his entire career with the New York Yankees, who signed him as an amateur free agent in 1990.
+He spent his entire career with the New York Yankees, who signed him as an amateur free agent in 1990.
+Mariano's amazing success was built on mastering one pitch of absolutely devastating effectiveness, a cut fastball that batters relentlessly hit for weak grounders, even though they knew it was coming.

 He was mainly a starter in the minor leagues and during his first major league season in 1995.
 On June 26, 1995, while playing for the Columbus Clippers in the International League, he threw a five-inning perfect game against the Rochester Red Wings.
-However, his success in the majors has come as a reliever, after his conversion to the role in 1996.
-He served as the set-up man for John Wetteland when the Yankees won the World Series that year, then succeeded Wetteland as closer in 1997; he kept the job without interruption and tremndous success until being felled by a freak injury early in the 2012 season.
+However, his success in the majors came as a reliever, after his conversion to the role in 1996.
+He served as the set-up man for John Wetteland when the Yankees won the World Series that year, then succeeded Wetteland as closer in 1997; he kept the job without interruption and tremendous success until being felled by a freak injury early in the 2012 season, then came back for a last outstanding season as an encore in 2013.

-Rivera has appeared in 96 postseason games, with an ERA of 0.70.
-He has 42 postseason saves.
-Although he has never won the Cy Young Award, he has been in the top three four different times.
+Rivera appeared in 96 postseason games, with an ERA of 0.70.
+He had 42 postseason saves.
+Although he never won the Cy Young Award, he was in the top three four different times.
 The most similar pitchers are Trevor Hoffman (ERA+ of 141) and Lee Smith (ERA+ of 132).
-Both of them were also short relievers who spent a very long time as their team's closer and are next to Rivera on the all-time saves list.
+Both of them were also short relievers who spent a very long time as their team's closer and follow Rivera on the all-time saves list.

-Rivera has spent his whole career with the Yankees and been named to the All-Star team twelve times.
-He has five times won the American League Rolaids Relief Award.
-He has twice won the Delivery Man of the Year Award.
+Rivera spent his whole career with the Yankees and was named to the All-Star team thirteen times.
+He won the American League Rolaids Relief Award five times.
+He twice won the Delivery Man of the Year Award.
 He struck out 130 batters in 107 2/3 innings of relief in 1996 - the most by any Yankee reliever.
 He yielded only one home run that year - to Rafael Palmeiro of the Baltimore Orioles.
 In 2005, he went 22 consecutive appearances without allowing a run.
-Fittingly, he was the last pitcher ever used in Yankee Stadium on September 21, 2008, closing out a 7-3 win over the Baltimore Orioles; he retired the side in order, getting Brian Roberts to ground out to first base in the last at-bat in the famed ballpark's history.
+Fittingly, he was the last pitcher ever used in Yankee Stadium on September 21, 2008, closing out a 7-3 win over the Orioles; he retired the side in order, getting Brian Roberts to ground out to first base in the last at-bat in the famed ballpark's history.

 Rivera seemed headed for another great season, defying his age, in 2012, when he suffered a freak injury during batting practice before the Yankees' May 3rd game against the Kansas City Royals.
 He twisted his knee while shagging fly balls and ruptured a ligament.
 He had to be carted off the field, his season - and possibly his career - over at age 42.
 He was 1-1, 2.18 and had saved 5 games in 9 appearances when the injury occurred.
 However, he immediately promised that he would not end this career in this disappointing way: "I am coming back.
 Write it down in big letters.
 I'm not going out like this," he told reporters the next day.
 However, when doctors examined him the following week in preparation for surgery, they stated that they had found "unexpected complications", making it less likely that a recovery would be straightforward - if Rivera were to choose to undergo rehabilitation in order to attempt a comeback.
 The problem was revealed to be a blood clot in Rivera's right calf, for which he needed to take blood-thinning medication to allow it to dissolve, delaying surgery by a number of weeks.
 However, by mid-July, Rivera announced that his recovery was progressing ahead of schedule, and that he was still hoping to return before the end of the year.
 GM Brian Cashman was quick to throw cold water on that suggestion however, as he told the MLB network on July 24th: "He's not coming back this year and I wish he was, I wish he was, but unfortunately people get excited."